 Sister Act arrives on Broadway after a London run at the Palladium Theatre, which concluded in October 2010.
 American actress Patina Miller, who earned an Olivier Award nomination for originating the role of Deloris Van Cartier in London, repeats her work for the Broadway run.

-The Sister Act cast also boasts Tony Award winner Victoria Clark (The Light in the Piazza) as Mother Superior, Fred Applegate (Young Frankenstein) as Monsignor, Sarah Bolt (Wicked) as Sister Mary Patrick, John Treacy Egan (The Producers) as Joey, Demond Green (The Toxic Avenger) as TJ, Chester Gregory (Dreamgirls) as Eddie, Kingsley Leggs (The Color Purple) as Curtis, Marla Mindelle (South Pacific) as Sister Mary Robert, Audrie Neenan (Picnic) as Sister Mary Lazarus and Caesar Samayoa (The Pee-wee Herman Show) as Pablo.
+Read the recent Playbill magazine feature about Sister Act.
+The Sister Act cast also boasts Tony Award winner Victoria Clark ( The Light in the Piazza) as Mother Superior, Fred Applegate ( Young Frankenstein) as Monsignor, Sarah Bolt ( Wicked) as Sister Mary Patrick, John Treacy Egan ( The Producers) as Joey, Demond Green ( The Toxic Avenger) as TJ, Chester Gregory ( Dreamgirls) as Eddie, Kingsley Leggs ( The Color Purple) as Curtis, Marla Mindelle ( South Pacific) as Sister Mary Robert, Audrie Neenan ( Picnic) as Sister Mary Lazarus and Caesar Samayoa ( The Pee-wee Herman Show) as Pablo.

 The Sister Act ensemble includes Jennifer Allen, Natalie Bradshaw, Charl Brown, Christina DeCicco, Holly Davis, Madeleine Doherty, Alan H. Green, Blake Hammond, Wendy James, Carrie A. Johnson, Kevin Ligon, Louise Madison, Marissa Perry, Ernie Pruneda, Corbin Reid, Lance Roberts, Rashidra Scott, Jennifer Simard, Lael Van Keuren, Roberta Wall and Alena Watters.